ipodtouch64g/db19-assignment-5/README.md

 If you follows the above rules and hand in your code along with your report in time, you will get at least 60% of scores.
 The rest of the score will be given by the correctness (in logic), performance and your analysis of experimental result.

-You can run the `FullTestSuite` JUnit test.
-Note that even if you passed all the test cases, it would not mean that there is no bug.
-We will check the logic of your modification during the demo.
+You can run the `QueryTestSuite` JUnit test to check the correctness of your implementation.

+You only need to consider the SERIALIZABLE isolation level.
+We will not check other isolation levels (i.e., READ COMMITTED and REPEATABLE READ).

 We value the **correctness** of your implementation more than its **performance improvement**, that is, you may find your 2V2PL perform worse than the traditional 2PL, but still get a good score.
 However, you are not likely to get a good score if the implementation has obvious defects even though you achieve a significant performance improvement.